 First Stage Children's Theater

-Since 1987, First Stage has become one of the nation’s most acclaimed children’s theaters and the second largest theater company in Milwaukee, offering professional theater for all ages, and theater in education programs that promote active learning in schools.
-325 W. Walnut St., Milwaukee; Telephone: (414) 267-2961; Website: www.firststage.org.
+Since 1987, First Stage has become one of the nation’s most acclaimed children’s theaters and the second largest theater company in Milwaukee, offering professional theater for all ages, theater academy training that teaches life skills through stage skills, and theater-in-education programs that promote active learning in schools.
+325 W. Walnut St., Milwaukee; Telephone: (414) 267-2929; Website: www.firststage.org.

 Milwaukee Chamber Theatre